shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun.md

 ---
 layout: default
-title: Shotgun
+title: Overview
-nav_order: 2
 permalink: /shotgun/
-has_children: true
 ---

-# Shotgun
+# Shotgun Development

 Managing a production takes a lot of work to keep all the moving pieces in sync.